nicoisaverage/spam_or_ham/README.md

 # Naive Bayes Classifier w/ Improvements

-Simple Naive Bayes classifier built to detect spam or ham in the Enron spam corpus.
+Improvements to simple Naive Bayes classifier built to detect spam or ham in the Enron spam corpus.
 Wrapper for kyotocabinet.db was written by @coleifer.

 Base Classifier Accuracy: 85.33%